 This page describes principles of the REST API authentication, the structure of requests, and supported HTTP methods.

 General Usage Principles

-This documentation is not a complete guide and will only provide some initial knowledge useful for using the API.
+This documentation is not a complete guide and will only provide some initial knowledge useful for working with the API.

-Use http://teamcity:8111/app/rest/application.wadl to get the full list of supported requests and names of parameters.
+http://teamcity:8111/app/rest/application.wadl to get the full list of supported requests and names of parameters.
 This is the primary source of discovery for the supported requests and their parameters.
-The same data is also exposed in Swagger format via http://teamcity:8111/app/rest/swagger.json endpoint.
+The same data is also exposed in the Swagger format via the